iambaymax20/portscanner/README.md

 ## Run

-* Navigate to the folder
+* Navigate to the folder.
 ```bash
 cd portscanner/
 ```

-* Change the file permission to excecutable
+* Change the file permission to excecutable.
 ```bash
 chmod +x portscanner.sh
 ```
-* Run the file
+* Run the file.
 ```bash
 ./portscanner.sh
 ```